 MARCH 15-16 2014

 There are processes which involve those affected by changes in planning and implementing the changes.
 There are processes which help to make the planning and implementation more effective.
-In this workshop, participants will have the opportunity to learn more participative processes for community and organisational change.
+In this workshop, participants will have the opportunity to learn more participative and more effective processes for community and organisational change.

 Who is it for?